pascalvgemert/laravel-cloud-search/README.md

 ## Debugging

-To debug your build query, you can use the `toQuery()` method just like Eloquent.
+To debug your build query, you can use the `getQuery()` method just like Eloquent.

 ## Searching